alexandergerber/courses-tsa/chapter5.md

 xp: 100
 ```

+The series of log returns seems to randomly fluctuate around zero indicating that little to no autocorrelation is prevalent.
+However when considering the squared log returns we do indeed spot a dependence structure.
+In particular, there seems to be a clustering in that large squared log returns tend to occur consecutively.

+Such volatility clustering (also known as conditional heteroscedasticity) can be captured with so-called (Generalized) AutoRegressive Conditional Heteroscedasticity models, short (G)ARCH models.

+So in order to check whether a (G)ARCH model is an appropriate choice we should investigate the autocorrelation structure of the raw and squared return series.

 `@instructions`
-- Plot the ACF estimate of the original return series.
+- Plot the ACF estimate of the raw return series.
 - Plot the ACF estimate of the squared return series.

 `@hint`